HIGHLANDER II: THE QUICKENING – A Retrospective Review

 What makes Highlander II: The Quickening (1991) so bad is the way it tries to continue Connor’s story from the original.
 It’s perfectly OK to build on what’s been established.
 However, what the sequel does is recycle the original film’s tropes.
 James Cameron’s Aliens (1986) is not just a great action flick.
 It also teaches us more about the aliens.
 Unlike Highlander II: The Quickening, it’s a brilliant sequel.

-In 1994, the ozone layer has depleted, resulting in solar radiation killing multitudes across the globe.
+In 1994, the ozone layer was depleted, resulting in solar radiation killing multitudes across the globe.
 Connor helps the world’s scientists unite and understand one another.
 This is so they can build a shield to encompass the Earth and protect it from solar radiation.
 The shield is this omnipresent buzzing melancholy bronze glow.
 It keeps the world in perpetual twilight.
 By 2024, people have fallen into despair living in such conditions.

 Connor, now elderly and mortal is resigned to this hopelessness he created.
 Still, Connor remembers that he and Ramirez were renegades on a planet called Zeist.
-Apparently, they led an army to overthrow a tyrannical government but were captured.
+They led an army to overthrow a tyrannical government but were captured.
 As punishment, the government exiled the renegades to Earth.
 It was there that they became immortal and would have to battle it out to the last.
 The victor could then return to Zeist.
 Really?

 A Nonsensical Plot